Pain In The Front Of The Shoulder With Bench Press

 Keep your elbow tucked in towards your side, with your forearm at 90° (similar to the previous exercise.

-Hold a light dumbbell in you hand, anywhere from 1-3 kg to begin with.
-While keeping your elbow tucked in against the yogo block or towel, rotate your shoulder outward in a controlled motion, then return back to the starting position.
+Hold a light dumbbell in your hand, anywhere from 1-3 kg to begin with.
+While keeping your elbow tucked in against the yoga block or towel, rotate your shoulder outward in a controlled motion, then return back to the starting position.

-Perform 10 - 12 repetitions on the affected side for 3 complete sets.
-You should not feel any discomfort in the shoulder, rather muscle fatigue on the back of the shoulder.
+Perform 10-12 repetitions on the affected side for 3 complete sets.
+You should not feel any discomfort in the shoulder, rather muscle fatigue on the back of the shoulder muscles.

 Banded 45° external rotation https://youtube.com/shorts/XfEqzcd9f7Q?feature=share